helloitsurdvq/VietnameseStockArticleClassification/README.md

 data/                       # raw and processed data collected from websites source                      # processed data and jupyter notebooks for the pipeline -- ./data/                  # processed data
--- .ipynb                   # all trained models from modelling report                      # project report and presentation .gitignore
+-- .ipynb                   # all trained models for evaluation report                      # project report and presentation .gitignore
 README.md